simkall/markTex/README.md

 # markTex
 A LaTex inspired extension of markdown.
-After installing marktex can run from the command line with ```marktex input.md > output.md```
+After installing markedtex can run from the command line with ```markedtex input.md > output.md```

 ## Commands
 ### Input